KonH/UDBase/README.md

 ### Config

-You can simple load settings for you components or other classes via **Config** methods.
-It allow you to get any class instance (inherited from **IJsonNode** interface) from some storage.
-By default Unity's JsonUtility is used (you can read about it [here](https://docs.unity3d.com/ScriptReference/JsonUtility.html)), so you class need to correctly deserialized with it.
+You can simple load settings for your components or other classes via **Config** methods.
+It allows you to get any class instance (inherited from **IJsonNode** interface) from some storage.
+By default Unity's JsonUtility is used (you can read about it [here](https://docs.unity3d.com/ScriptReference/JsonUtility.html)), so your class needs to be correctly deserialized with it.

 By default **Resources/config.json** file is used, but you can specify custom filename for it with this code in your Scheme constructor: